|Title:||Men's Head Coach|

 A four-year member of the Crusader rowing team from 1994-1998, Pearson was a part of the first-ever Holy Cross squad to row in a varsity-level event at the Eastern Sprints, placing 10th in the varsity lightweight eight in 1998.
 He also earned two bronze medals at the New England Championship, as a member of the second varsity eight in 1996 and the varsity lightweight eight in 1997.

 Pearson earned his bachelor’s degree in biology from Holy Cross in 1998, and went on to receive a Ph.D. in biomedical sciences from the University of Massachusetts Medical School in 2003.
 He resides in Worcester with his wife, Annie, and their daughter, Tessa, and son, Reid.
-Annie is a 2001 graduate of Holy Cross and had an outstanding field hockey career.
-A member of the Holy Cross Hall of Fame, she was named the 2000 Patriot League Defensive Player of the Year and the 2000 Patriot League Tournament MVP.
+Annie is a 2001 graduate of Holy Cross, who had an outstanding field hockey career and was inducted in the Varsity Club Hall of Fame in 2013.
 In his free time, Pearson trains for and competes in ultramarathon trail running races.